 1999 – Closure of TASE’s trading floorsIn October 1999, TASE brought down the curtain on the trading floors era and ever since trading has been fully automated making use of a “continuous” trading system for all the securities listed on TASE.

 2000 - The Dual Listing Law

 In October 2000, the Knesset approved Amendment No. 21 to the Securities Law, which makes it easier for companies whose shares are traded in the United States to be listed for trade in Tel Aviv ("dual listing").
 In July 2005, dual listing was expanded to companies listed on the primary list at the London Stock Exchange and on NASDAQ Small Cap.
+During 2018 Hong Kong, Singapore and Toronto were added also for dual-listing.
 Dozens of dual-listed companies are currently traded on the TASE (traded simultaneously in Tel Aviv and in foreign stock exchanges).

 2000 - Issuance of a First ETN (Exchange Traded Note)

 The first ETN was issued in Israel in 2000, and it belonged to the family of securities traded on the TASE.
 ETNs are issued by a financial institution (in Israel: ETN companies) and enable investors to track various underlying assets with a common denominator.
 For example, an ETN may track indices, currencies, commodities, and more.

 Today, tens of billions of shekels are managed in a wide variety of certificates that track various indices and assets.

 2005 – Market Makers in the TASE

 In June 2005, market makers began to operate on the TASE.
 The purpose of market making is to provide liquidity in order to make it possible for investors to buy or sell securities on TASE, at any time.